trys/trysv4/content/blog/weeknotes-8.md

 Homebrew was pretty good this week.
 I published a [tiny lesson](/blog/fancy-slack-meta-tags/) and [sorted out](https://github.com/trys/trysv4/commit/b8114923691eecd055bafbc8f4c362ef07ba4369) the `<head>` of my website.
 This should make OpenGraph output a bit nicer.

+I also wrote a post on [API response design](/blog/coding-with-contracts-api/) in the first of a series on 'coding with contracts'.

 I went for my first 'run' on Monday evening.
 It was pretty tought, but I just about survived.
 My hamstrings weren't so sure on Wednesday; the Clearleft stairs were quite the struggle.
 Still, I managed ~2.5k!

 In less welcome news, the old insomnia is creeping back again.
 It's not an issue getting to sleep, but I'm waking way earlier than I need to.
 Sleep has never been an issue till last November.
 Since then, bouts of awful sleep have come and gone and I'm not particularly sure why.
 Something to monitor.